Andrews-repo/AWS-Project/README.md

 # Serverless
 [Code](https://github.com/Andrews-repo/AWS-Project/tree/master/Serverless)

 Ok so far this has been fun.
-Ive never written any python, but it makes alot more sense now after learning JS.
 Issues so far:
 - i dont know python
     - "fixed" I can read it and i wrote my first lambda function in Python.
 - "Handler 'lambda_handler' missing on module 'lambda_function"